conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 parametric.
 So I can design the vice any way I want at first, and when I pick out parts from McMaster, I just need to change a few variables to ensure the design will fit the parts.
 Going the other way around (fitting the parts to the design) isn't always so easy.
+(Edit: I've since changed to Fusion360.
+Way better for most things.).

 Here is my 2D vice.
 By turning the threaded rods with the thumb screws at the end, it pushes on the internal walls, which slide on nylon bearings.
 So to tighten the vice completely, you need to turn six rods (not convenient, but works).